-Sometimes the groom gets left with the dark tiny room.
+For some reason, sometimes guys gets left with the dark tiny room.
 He is just as important, and his photos will look way better in a well lit room.
 Typical hotel rooms often don’t provide the best light or setting for prep.
 If you can, I recommend looking into other options, like a well lit Airbnb.
 There are tons of affordable cute ones out there, usually less expensive than a hotel!
-Groomsmen typically take a lot less time to get ready, so it's nice to send the second shooter (if you have one) along to any pre-wedding festivities: golf, to play pool, to a bar, etc.
+Groomsmen typically take a lot less time to get ready, so it's nice to send the second shooter (if you have one) along to any pre-wedding festivities: arcade, golf, to play pool, to a bar, etc.

 A first look gives you and your love a chance to see each other in a private, intimate setting before the ceremony.

-Many photographers will push first looks.
+Many photographers will push first looks (insert eye roll here).
 While I prefer my couples do a first look for the reasons below, I will NEVER persuade you otherwise if you feel strongly about seeing your fiance for the first time during the ceremony.
 However, I highly recommend considering a first look for the following reasons:

 It takes the pressure off.
 There’s often a LOT of nerves going into your ceremony.
 We believe much of that is the anticipation of seeing your soon-to-be spouse for the first time!
 But if you have a chance to see them for the first time in a quiet, intimate setting before the ceremony, chances are you’ll be MUCH more relaxed when ceremony time comes!